-Sediment disposal at LA-2 would result in localized and temporary impacts to water quality, such as a temporary increase in turbidity as the sediment settles to the ocean floor.
-Use of the LA-2 site for sediment disposal would not result in a change in temperature or salinity at the site.
+Sediment disposal at LA-2 and LA-3 would result in localized and temporary impacts to water quality, such as a temporary increase in turbidity as the sediment settles to the ocean floor.
+Use of the LA-2 siteand LA-3 sites for sediment disposal would not result in a change in temperature or salinity at the sites.